HL7/fhir-project-mhealth/input/pagecontent/clinical_respiration.md

 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-dashboard'/> <span class='glyphicon text-success glyphicon-cloud'/> <a name='report-measurement-site'>Scenario: Report Measurement Site</a>

 The measurement site **SHALL** be able to be reported with each respiration rate measurement.
+Respiration rate, like many other vital signs, can be evaluated using different devices (e.g., chest strap, wrist strap, nasal sensor) and methods;
+though most consumer devices use some form of chest strap today.

 GIVEN
 : a <i>&lt;System&gt;</i> that can report respiration rate